MyParcelCOM/api-specification/README.md

 ```

 ### Setting up the environment
-Variables defined in `.env` are used when running the Docker containers.
-An example can be found in `docker/.env.dist`.
-You can copy this file to the root of the project and adjust the variables to your liking.

 For validation to work the Docker containers must be running.
 To start the containers, run:
 ```
 ./mp.sh up